 An adoption order is an order under the Adoption Act 1976 and children who were adopted under the Adoption and Children Act 2002.
 A 'child arrangements order' is an order settling the arrangements to be made as to the person with whom the child is to live under Section 8 of the Children Act 1989 as amended by Section 14 of the Children and Families Act 2014.
 Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian(s).
 The Governors will require written confirmation that the child is looked after, or previously looked after, and will be so at the time of making an application to the school.
 2. Siblings: blood relatives, step-siblings, half siblings, adopted and foster siblings living at the same address.
 NB Siblings must still be in school at the time the new sibling is admitted.
 3. The Pupil Premium and Early Years premium are paid for children whose parents/ carer are in receipt of one or more of the following: Income support, Income based Job Seeker's Allowance, Child Tax Credit (provided they are not entitled to Working Tax Credit and have an annual income (as assessed by HM Revenue and customs) that does not exceed £16.190.
 The Guarantee element of the state pension credit, Income related employment and support allowance, Support under part VI of the Immigration and asylum act 1999, Working Tax credit during the four week period Immediately after their employment finishes.
 The Forces Premium is paid for children who have one or both parent/carer/s currently serving in HM Armed Forces.
 4. Medical / Social: 'children with an exceptional and professionally supported medical or social need, for a place at this school.'
 This must be supported by written evidence at the time of application, e.g. from a specialist health professional, social worker or other care professional.
-The evidence must set out the reasons why this school is the most suitable school and the difficulties that would be caused if the child had to attend another school.
+The evidence must another school.